ForensicTools/hashpipe-464_2131-Tiefenthaler_Kroll_Fortune/README.md

 ##Installation instructions

-See file Doc/Installation.txt.
-An installer script exists to do most of the work with minor configuration.
+Download 'HashPipe.pl' and run the script.
+No installer is necessary to run the program.

 ##Stuff